 You can book dinner outside the hotel, but they also offer a full menu to guests and a relaxing bar area called Reflections.
 There’s a lively after-work crowd with locals, business travelers and vacationers alike.
 Have a drink in the lofty bar, then book a table around a quiet corner.
 Items rotate, but the fresh fish options and juicy cheeseburger both were a win.
 Of course, you can indulge and order everything up to the room too.

 It’s easy to reach the Assembly Row stores, restaurants and hotel from Boston.
-Uber is simple and one of the most efficient ways to get to the center of Assembly Square.
+Lyft is simple and one of the most efficient ways to get to the center of Assembly Square.
 It’s about a 10-minute drive from South Station downtown to Somerville’s Assembly Row.

 Otherwise, the MBTA (or the ‘T’) is simple too, and they’ve added a stop right outside the Nero’s coffee place and the Smoke Shop BBQ.
 The Assembly stop is on the orange line, right before Sullivan Square.